• Home

 There are different standards for these plates, with the most common being the Arca-Swiss style of mount.
 This is a popular cross-brand mounting system, meaning all the tripod heads and attachment plates adhere to the same size standard.
 But some tripods, including Manfrotto brand tripods, do have manufacturer specific mounting standards.

 We love the ease of the quick release system and most of our tripods have the Arca-Swiss style mounting system and we have compatible quick release plates on all our mirrorless and DSLR cameras.
-We recommend this system, especially for those who use a tripod a lot or need a tripod for heavier cameras
+We recommend this system, especially for those who use a tripod a lot or need a tripod for heavier cameras.

 However, that said, most mini tripods often don’t have the quick release mounts.
-Our mini tripod, the VESTA TT, has a regular screw mount and we typically use it with our compact camera or action camera, or use it with an adapter for our phone.
+Our mini tripod, the Vanguard Vesta TT, has a regular screw mount and we typically use it with our compact camera or action camera, or use it with an adapter for our phone.
 It still takes only a few seconds to screw these on and it is not much of an issue with lightweight cameras.

 Travel Tripod Cost